IDEX Instrument

 IDEX was built and tested at the Laboratory for Atmospheric and Space Physics (LASP) at University of Colorado, Boulder under instrument lead Mihaly Horanyi.

 Playing a role in the incredibly successful IDEX dust testing campaigns has been a highlight in my career.
 Testing like we fly required pushing the accelerator to its extremes for hypervelocity interstellar-like dust grains.
-The magnitude of IDEX and the team's precision was seen in all aspects, including using almost every inch of test chambers for this large instrument.
+The An astronomical measurement of an object's brightness; larger magnitudes represent fainter objects. of IDEX and the team's precision was seen in all aspects, including using almost every inch of test chambers for this large instrument.
 Go IDEX, go IMAP!

 - John Fontanese, Former IMPACT Dust Accelerator Operator, IDEX